olebole/irafdoc/doc/nttools.tstat.rst

   Since the input is redirected, we don't specify the table name.
   Note also that in this case the input contains only one column, so we don't specify the column name either.
-  In this example, we get statistics on row 17 of <tt>"bs.fits"</tt>:
+  In this example, we get statistics on row 17 of <span style="font-family: monospace;">"bs.fits"</span>:
   </p>
   <pre>